 A roundup of new hires and other personnel moves in the association industry.

 Associations are everywhere.
-Here’s a snapshot from the Golden State.
+Here’s a snapshot from Iowa, the hawkeye state.